-Wisconsin OWI Sentencing Guidelines will play a major part in what sentence the court hands down.
-It is important to remember that you will only face the judge for sentencing if you are convicted.
-Do not take a conviction as a sure thing.
-The drunk driving lawyers at Anderson & O'Connell, SC are here to provide an aggressive OWI defense to your charges.
-Review the information below regarding OWI sentencing guidelines and contact us today to start your defense.
+Wisconsin OWI Sentencing Guidelines play a major part in OWI sentencing.
+Judges in Wisconsin base their sentence in part on the guidelines for their district.
+However, it is important to remember that you will only face the judge if you are convicted.
+Although DUI cases can be tough to win, do not take a conviction as a sure thing.
+The drunk driving lawyers at Anderson & O'Connell, S.C. are here to provide an aggressive OWI defense to your charges.
+Review the information below regarding OWI sentencing guidelines and contact us today with any questions.

+Penalties in drunk driving cases are mandated by statute.
+However, when it comes to DUI cases, different counties in Wisconsin may have different penalty structures.
 Every county in Wisconsin has a circuit court that handles criminal cases.
 These Circuit Courts are grouped into ten judicial districts.
-Each of these districts have drafted OWI Sentencing Guidelines based on Wisconsin OWI laws to assist the court in handing down sentences in drunk driving cases.
-In addition to these OWI sentencing guidelines, each county has there own set of rules and policies for OWI offenses.
-The purpose of the OWI sentencing guidelines is to maintain consistency among different branches of the court and among the case in each branch.
+Each of these districts have drafted OWI Sentencing Guidelines based on Wisconsin OWI laws.
+These guidelines are used to assist the court in sentencing in drunk driving cases.
+In addition to the OWI sentencing guidelines, each county has their own set of rules and policies for OWI offenses.
+The purpose of the OWI sentencing guidelines is to maintain consistency among different branches of the court.

 The OWI sentencing guidelines do not require any particular sentence outside of the mandatory minimums established by statute.
-Additionally, various aggravating and mitigating factors may be of significance in different cases and will be considered before a sentence is determined.
-Those factors include the BAC, whether there was an accident, and whether or not the individual has completed an AODA assessment prior to sentencing.
+Additionally, various aggravating and mitigating factors may be of significance.
+Every case is different and the facts of each case will be considered before a sentence is determined.
+Specific factors include the BAC, whether there was an accident, and whether or not the individual has completed an AODA assessment prior to sentencing.
 Judges have discretion in evaluating the facts and circumstances of each case.
-Therefore, these guidelines identify many of the significant criteria considered by courts in imposing a sentence and the penalty range within which each factor may fall.
+Therefore, these guidelines identify many of the significant criteria considered by courts when imposing a sentence.

 You will see that many of these OWI sentencing guidelines include different penalty ranges and fines.
 These guidelines will also give you an idea if OWI treatment court is available, or if probation is allowed.
 You will find information about penalties for certain BAC levels.
-Potential forfeitures, surcharges, court costs, double fines when there is a Minor, ignition interlock device, and other provisions allowed by Court order.
+Potential forfeitures, surcharges, court costs, double fines when a Minor is involved, ignition interlock device, and other provisions allowed by Court order.

 1st Judicial District - Milwaukee County